 1. Talk

-Getting the subject of mental ill health out in the open is a key first step.
-Leaders need to act as role models, actively challenging some of the myths that exist around the topic and talking openly about their own experiences.
 There are already some sector specific initiatives leading the way on this front.
-People Management magazine, for example, has recently launched an ‘End the Stigma’ campaign, which encourages HR practitioners to open up and share their own experiences of mental health conditions.
+People Management magazine, for example, launched an ‘End the Stigma’ campaign, which encourages HR practitioners to open up and share their own experiences of mental health conditions.

 2. Train

-Line managers need training to raise their awareness of common mental health conditions, help them spot the symptoms and know how to talk to employees about their well-being.
+Line managers need training to raise their awareness of common mental health conditions, help them spot the symptoms and know how to talk to employees about their wellbeing.
 Managers also need to be well versed in the support that is available either inside or outside the organisation and to understand how when appropriate, they can make ‘reasonable adjustments’ to roles for those suffering from poor mental health.

 3. Take Action

 Employers are encouraged to sign the ‘Time to Change’ employer pledge – a campaign put together by charities MIND and Rethink Mental Illness to help organisations develop action plans to improve employee mental health.
 BITC also provides a mental health toolkit with ideas and resources to help organizations build open and supportive cultures.
-Employers can also take action to identify if there is a disconnect in the business between intention and action – by asking staff for feedback through surveys, focus groups or employee forums.
+Employers can also take action to identify if there is a disconnect in the business between intention and action – by asking staff for feedback through pulse surveys, focus groups or employee forums.

-There are some great examples of organizations who have taken positive action.
+There are some great examples of organisations who have taken positive action.
 A recent Training Zone article reports on how Asda has created a wellness hub at its head office in Leeds, including a quiet area people can use if they need to take time out, private consultation rooms where staff can talk with occupational health professionals and signposting to sources of further help and support.

 For more information about the report and resources available, visit www.bitc.org.uk